JimDesu/basis-lang/README.md

 This's one of several projects being done at the pace of a parent's spare time, so it will be a while before the code here matches the intent here.
 I have a pretty solid understanding of what I want to achieve, and I've written this doc so far mostly as a means of clarifying corners of my intent -- as Leslie Lamport pointed out, "writing is nature's way of telling you how lousy your thinking is" -- so please expect changes.

 ## Introduction
 There is no greater technical obscurity than creating a new programming language, and this is my contribution to that heap of better mousetraps.
 It's inspired by aspects of Zig, Julia, Scala, Icon, Haskell, and Kernel.
-The general conception is to bring the benefits of "pure" programming languages to the imperative world, in a way that's simple to learn and easy to read.
-In a world that depends on open source code now -- and will soon depend on reviewing vibe-coded code for correctness -- clarity and concision are paramount.

 ### Practical Upshot:
 The core differentiating reasons for going through the effort of making this language are: